jdkweb/rdw-api/README.md

     ->setLicense('AB-895-P')
     ->fetch();
 ```
-Request to the active API (is set in the config, default is opendata.rdw.nl) \
+Request to the active API (in the config, default is opendata.rdw.nl) \
-All RDW endpoints are selected and output is an array in the local language
+All RDW endpoints are selected and output is an array

 ### Options
 #### Select other API
 ```php